 - autophagy (in overdrive!) – One of the coolest things about fasting is that your body turns on this amazing natural process of cleaning out old, damaged cells and producing brand new healthy ones.
 Recent studies suggest autophagy may even increase your lifespan.

-- saves money – Because you eat less food your grocery bill goes way down.
+- saves money – Because you eat less food your grocery bill goes down.
 This is always a perk!

 - less hunger and cravings – I know this sounds too good to be true, but trust me on this one.
 I was skeptical at first too!
-(You can read about how intermittent fasting cured my hypoglycemia here.)
+(You can read about how intermittent fasting eliminated my hypoglycemia here.)